jet/propulsion/README.md

 Well, Kafka is definitely not a critical component or a panacea.

 You're correct that the bulk of things that can be achieved using Kafka can be accomplished via usage of the ChangeFeed.
-One thing to point out is that in the context of enterprise systems, having a well maintained Kafka cluster does have less incremental cost that it might do if you're building a smaller system from nothing.
+One thing to point out is that in the context of enterprise systems, having a well maintained Kafka cluster does have less incremental (or total) cost than it might do if you're building a smaller system from nothing.

-Some of the negatives of consuming from the CF direct:
+Some negatives of consuming from the ChangeFeed directly:

-- each CFP reader imposes RU charges (its a set of continuous queries against each and every physical range of which the Cosmos Container is composed)
+- each CFP reader induces RU consumption (its a set of continuous queries against each and every physical partition of which the Cosmos Container is composed)
 - you can't apply a server-side filter, so you pay to see the full content of any document that's touched
 - there's an elevated risk of implementation shortcuts that couple the reaction logic to low level specifics of the store or the data structures
 - (as you alluded to), if there's some logic or work involved in the production of events you'd emit to Kafka, each consumer would need to duplicate that

-While many of these concerns can be alleviated to varying degrees by splitting the storage up into multiple Containers such that each consumer will intrinsically be interested in a large proportion of the data it will observe (potentially using database level RU allocations), the write amplification effects of having multiple consumers will always be more significant when reading directly than when using Kafka,  the design of which is well suited to running lots of concurrent readers.
+Many of these concerns can be alleviated to varying degrees by splitting the storage up into multiple Containers (potentially using database level RU allocations) such that each consumer will intrinsically be interested in a large proportion of the data it will observe, the write amplification effects of having multiple consumers will always be more significant when reading directly than when having a single reader emit to Kafka.
+The design of Kafka is specifically geared to running lots of concurrent readers.

-Splitting event categories into Containers solely to optimize these effects can also make the management of the transactional workload more complex; the ideal for any given Container is to balance the concerns of:
+However, splitting event categories into Containers solely to optimize these effects can also make the management of the transactional workload more complex; the ideal for any given Container is thus to balance the concerns of:

-- ensuring that datasets for which you want to ringfence availability / RU allocations don't share with containers/databases for which running hot (potentially significant levels of rate limiting but overall high throughput in aggregate as a result of using a high percentage of the allocated capacity)
+- ensuring that datasets for which you want to ringfence availability / RU allocations don't share with containers/databases for which running hot (potentially significant levels of rate limiting but overall high throughput in aggregate as a result of maximizing the percentage of the allocated capacity that's being used over time)
-- avoiding prematurely splitting data prior to it being required by the constraints of CosmosDB (i.e. you want to let splitting primarily be driven by reaching the [10GB] physical partition range)
+- avoiding prematurely splitting data prior to it being required by the constraints of CosmosDB (i.e. you want to let splitting primarily be driven by reaching the [10GB] physical partition size limit)
-- not having logical partition hotspots that lead to a small number of physical partitions having significantly above average RU consumption
+- not having logical partition hotspots that lead to a small subset of physical partitions having significantly above average RU consumption
 - having relatively consistent document sizes
 - economies of scale - if each container (or database if you provision at that level) needs to be individually managed (with a degree of headroom to ensure availability for load spikes etc), you'll tend to require higher aggregate RU assignment for a given overall workload based on a topology that has more containers